CrazyHarry/Audit-trail/README.md

 The main idea is to make these logs available to citizens in an online portal, allowing citizens to have an idea which of their personal data is being used and in which government process or context.
 A few applications have been developed allowing for such functionality, including [MAGDA](https://overheid.vlaanderen.be/magda) and [Burgerprofiel](https://overheid.vlaanderen.be/mijn-burgerprofiel).
 Both have their strengths and weaknesses.

-With the hype of blockchain being in full swing since 2017, The Flemish Government is investing into innovative blockchain projects to **survey and test** how the technology can help shape the future of data and privacy, building a decentralized, trustless and transparent government.
+With the hype of blockchain being in full swing since 2017, The Flemish Government is investing in innovative blockchain projects to **survey and test** how the technology can help shape the future of data and privacy, building a decentralized, trustless and transparent government.

 ## Concepts

 ### Last of Chain

 If you can't thrust logs, they become worthless.
 Logs are worthless if they could be modified.
-They're also worthless if the logging can be disabled.
+They're also worthless if the logging can be temporarily disabled.
 That's why blockchain technologies come to mind as they allow for an immutable, consensus driven, distributed single source of truth of logs to exist.

-However, at the moment of writing this documentation page, the current processes at the flemish government access personal data first and log later on.
+However, at the moment of writing this documentation page, the current processes at the flemish government access personal data first and log later.
 Furthermore, personal data access and logging are 2 seperate systems, which means the logging system could be turned-off for a few minutes if shady access needs to be conducted (through internal or external forces).

 We'll be calling this scheme a **Last of Chain** logging system, as the logging system is literally the last piece of the data-chain, registering what happened before it.